 There is a play while you wait area in the circus tent.
 It makes a great break spot for small children.

 Most all children are going to want to take a spin on Dumbo, the Flying elephant when they visit Magic Kingdom Park.
 The latest version of Dumbo opened a few years back with the addition of Storybook Circus.

-The attraction offers two spinners along with separate FastPass and standby lines.
+The attraction offers two spinners.
 When you enter Dumbo’s standby line you’ll follow the below path toward the right and enter the large circus tent.

 There, a cast member will ask if you want to play or just ride.
 This is what’s known as the “play while you wait” area.

 Many parents bring their children back here just to play.
-Therefore, if you feel the need to take a break while the kids can run free, this is the place.
+Therefore, if you need to take a break while the kids can run free, this is the place.

 The area is set up like an indoor playground surrounded by bleacher-style seating.
 When you are there on a busy day, the cast member will give someone in your group a pager.
 When the pager goes off it’s time to return for your ride on Dumbo.